 In this regard, introverts have an advantage in their ability to shorten their circle of friends for two reasons.

-One, they typically do not have large circle of friends to begin with based on their introspective and thoughtful ways of connecting with others.
+One, they typically do not have a large circle of friends based on their reflective and thoughtful ways of connecting with others.

 And two, introverts allow relationships to form organically, which takes longer to cement.